 If businesses can really understand customer expectations, and consequently integrate, install and control low carbon systems to deliver cost competitive, in demand services, they could attract and retain more customers.
 This presents a huge opportunity for firms to develop a range of new business models and value propositions according to different customer needs.

 We also found that people are open to the idea of their energy provider decarbonising their energy supply, as long as they still get the experiences they want.
 Two thirds of people put off upgrading their boiler until it requires replacing, and would love to trust someone else to do it for them.
 Businesses selling energy services will become a new channel to market for low carbon products, an aggregator capturing grid service revenues and a source of consumer feedback to guide product development.

-The Energy Systems Catapult is working with a cross-section of UK households in three cities, building on an initial trial in 2016/17.
+Energy Systems Catapult is working with a cross-section of UK households in three cities on the Smart Systems and Heat programme, building on an initial trial in 2016/17.
 It is gathering vast amounts of anonymized data – a million data points per house per day.
 This data enables both individuals – that is, the small minority already actively engaged with energy – and service providers to build a much clearer picture of how comfort or functionality can be delivered at the least cost.
 It gives people the tools to exercise real choice, or select and instruct someone else to deliver it for them.

 Governments and businesses will need to work together to create markets in which consumers pay for the low carbon energy experience they want.
 Incentives and obligations can be re-aligned to harness market forces.
 A richer understanding of individual preferences and buildings, combined with new business models and informed local energy planning, could unlock significant opportunities to deliver decarbonisation.
 This means lower cost and higher value for customers.
 And economic growth for us all.